Feb 24, 2025

 Web portal development cost

-NOTE: We use the average rates in the US for a generic position.
+We used the average salary rates in the US for a mid-level role.
 Real wages vary greatly depending on the qualifications, skills, and location of specialists.
 For instance, hiring a senior .NET engineer in the US may cost twice as much as hiring a specialist with the same skills in Eastern Europe.

 Start with a detailed estimate of your project to get a clear idea of resources and time you will need to develop a quality web portal.